DMVis/DMVis/documentation/components/DynamicAxis.md

 - Default: `'start'`
 - Options: `'start'`, `'end'`, `'spaced'`

-Alignment of the axes (i.e. the side of the column where the axis is placed).
+The alignment of the axes (i.e. the side of the column where the axis is placed).

+> Note: Check [`Spacer`](../utils/Spacer.md) for an explenation on the options.

 ### fontSize